 Sidney B. Williams, Jr. Scholar Program

-The Sidney B. Williams, Jr. Scholar Program, the Foundation’s Flagship DEI Initiative, Assists STEM-Educated Individuals seeking admission to an ABA-accredited law school with an interest in the advancement of racial or ethnic groups that are underrepresented in the patent law profession in the United States.
+The Sidney B. Williams, Jr. Scholar Program, the Foundation’s Flagship DEI Initiative, Assists STEM-Educated Individuals seeking admission to an ABA-accredited law school with an interest in the advancement of diversity-minded individuals that are underrepresented in the patent law profession in the United States.
 The Scholar Program Offers Selected Scholars $30,000 Law School Tuition Grant Awards And Provides Financial And Non-Financial Assistance To Scholars During The Law School Admissions Process And Throughout Law School.

 The Foundation for Advancement of Diversity in IP Law (Foundation) is currently accepting applications from individuals who are interested in exploring a career in patent law and who wish to be considered for recognition as Sidney B. Williams, Jr. Scholars, including the opportunity to receive a $30,000 tuition grant award.
 Applicants seeking Scholar recognition must meet the following selection criteria: